openframeworks/ofBook/04_intro_to_graphics/chapter.md

 1. Add color!
 1. Explore [`ofBeginSaveScreenAsPDF(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofBeginSaveScreenAsPDF "ofBeginSaveScreenAsPDF Documentation Page") and [`ofEndSaveScreenAsPDF(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofEndSaveScreenAsPDF "ofEndSaveScreenAsPDF Documentation Page") to save your work into a vector file format.
-1. Try using the `keyPressed(...)` function in your source file to add an undo feature that dele
+1. Try using the `keyPressed(...)` function in your source file to add an undo feature that deletes the most recent brush stroke.
-2.
-3.
-4.
-5.
-6.
-7.
-8.
-9.
-10.
-11.
-12.
-13.
-14. tes the most recent brush stroke.
 1. Try restructuring the code to allow for a redo feature as well.

 #### Polyline Brushes: Points, Normals and Tangents ####